codecombat/codecombat/docs/PRODUCT_RULES.md

 - Admin mode is intentionally not protected.
 - Admin mode adds a visible button that unlocks all missions for manual verification.
 - Unlocking all missions does not automatically mark missions complete or grant persisted wizard level.
+- Once the admin unlock button is activated, the same admin-unlocked state must be used both when rendering mission buttons and when checking whether a selected mission may open.

 ## Speech and branch prompts